The History of “Charlotte” Senior Sports

 The Tuesday Night Softball League

-Our Tuesday night softball league is comprised of two divisions.
-The American Division has eight teams that play ten regular season games plus a double elimination tournament after the regular season.
-The National Division has ten teams that play eleven regular season games plus a single elimination tournament.
-The American Division is the younger, more competitive division while the National Division is competitive but is older with more of a rec league mentality.
+Our Tuesday night softball league is comprised of three divisions.
+The American, International, and National Divisions.
+The American Division is the younger, more competitive division while the International & National Divisions are competitive, but with more of a rec league mentality.

 If you wake up on Wednesday morning upset about what happened Tuesday Night, you’re in the wrong league.